Bunkhouse Stampede (1988)

 The Bunkhouse Stampede Finals was the third Bunkhouse Stampede professional wrestling event produced by Jim Crockett Promotions under the National Wrestling Alliance (NWA) banner.
 It was the only Bunkhouse Stampede event to air as a pay-per-view (PPV) event.
-The event took place on January 24, 1988 from the Nassau Veterans Memorial Coliseum in Uniondale, New York.
+The event took place on January 24, 1988 from the Nassau Veterans Memorial Coliseum in Uniondale, New York in direct competition with the WWF's Royal Rumble television special.

 In the main event, Dusty Rhodes won a Steel Cage Bunkhouse Stampede.
 On the undercard Ric Flair successfully defended the NWA World Heavyweight Championship against Road Warrior Hawk, Nikita Koloff successfully defended the NWA World Television Championship against Bobby Eaton and Barry Windham lost the short-lived NWA Western States Heritage Championship to Larry Zbyzsko.

 Storylines

 The event comprised four professional wrestling matches that involved wrestlers from pre-existing rivalries, plots and storylines that were played out on Worldwide, Pro and World Championship Wrestling–Jim Crockett Promotions (JCP)'s television programs.
 Wrestlers portrayed a hero, villain or a tweener as they followed a series of events that built tension, and culminated in a wrestling match or a series of matches.

 The main match heading into the event was the Steel Cage Bunkhouse Stampede.
 By December 26, Big Bubba Rogers, Arn Anderson, Tully Blanchard, The Barbarian and The Warlord, Lex Luger, Road Warrior Animal, Steve Williams, Mighty Wilbur and Ivan Koloff had qualified for the Bunkhouse Stampede final.
 The final participant was determined by a Wildcard Bunkhouse Stampede on January 1, which was won by Dusty Rhodes.
 Mighty Wilbur was injured and therefore was unable to compete in the final.
 No explanation was ever given as to why Steve Williams and Big Bubba Rogers did not compete in the final.

 Another rivalry heading into the event was between Ric Flair and Road Warrior Hawk for the NWA World Heavyweight Championship.
 At Starrcade, Flair defeated Ron Garvin to win the title.
 On December 6, The Road Warriors (Hawk and Animal) defeated Flair and Arn Anderson by disqualification.
 On January 24 episode of World Championship Wrestling, Flair was scheduled to defend the title against Hawk at Bunkhouse Stampede.

 On January 3 episode of World Championship Wrestling, Jim Cornette, the manager of the NWA United States Tag Team Champions Midnight Express (Bobby Eaton and Stan Lane) predicted that Eaton would be the next NWA United States Heavyweight Champion and Lane the next NWA World Television Champion, resulting in a rivalry between Midnight Express and the US Champion Dusty Rhodes and the Television Champion Nikita Koloff.
 Rhodes and Koloff competed against Midnight Express in several Steel Cage matches at live events.
 This resulted in a Television Championship match between Koloff and Eaton at Bunkhouse Stampede.